vm0912/DistributedSystemsSpanningTreeGenerator/README.md

 After the process of sending "search" messages is finished, the tree is officially created.
 From that point, the root node can send a message to communicate with other nodes which traverses the created tree.

+To start the nodes simultaneously, the script named "startup.bat" is created.

 The following image represents a valid node configuration and the algorithm itself.

 ![alt text](https://github.com/vm0912/DistributedSystemsSpanningTreeGenerator/blob/master/graph.jpg?raw=true)